kadykov/typstCV/memory-bank/activeContext.md

 ## Recent Actions (This Session Continued)

--   **Added CodeQL:** Created `.github/workflows/codeql-analysis.yml` to perform static analysis on Bash and Lua code on push/PR/schedule.
+-   **Attempted CodeQL:** Created `.github/workflows/codeql-analysis.yml` but removed it after discovering Lua is unsupported and Bash support caused errors (`Did not recognize the following languages: bash`).
 -   **Added Docker Image Scanning:** Added a `scan-image` job to `.github/workflows/ci.yml` using `aquasecurity/trivy-action` to scan the `${{ env.IMAGE_TAG_TESTING }}` image for HIGH/CRITICAL vulnerabilities after the `docker` job and before the `release` job.
 Updated `release` job dependency.
 -   **Added Dependabot:** Created `.github/dependabot.yml` to configure weekly checks for updates to the base Docker image and GitHub Actions used in workflows.
 -   Updated this `activeContext.md`.